Why Has My Credit Score Gone Down: 13 Common Reasons

 12. You may have experienced identity theft

-Identity theft is not a nice experience.
-It happens when someone uses your personal information to open a credit account or gets access to your bank account without your permission.
-What’s worse is that this can have a severe impact on your credit history and score.
-That’s why it’s important to catch it early and get it resolved quickly.
+Identity theft happens when someone uses your details to open a credit account or access your bank account without permission.
+This fraud can badly damage your credit history and score if not fixed quickly.

 13. One or more of your credit limits has decreased

-A decrease in your credit limit can bring down your credit score in two ways:
+If your credit limit goes down, it can lower your credit score in two ways:

-• It reduces the gap between what you owe and the credit limit you have
+• It shrinks the gap between what you owe and your available credit, which may raise your credit usage

-• It signals to lenders that you may be experiencing financial difficulties
+• It can signal to lenders that you might be having money problems

 Why would my credit score drop for no reason?

-As soon as you see a drop in your credit score check your credit report to find out why it’s changed.
-There will always be a reason for it and by knowing what that is, you can take action to improve it.
+When you see a credit score drop, check your credit report right away to find out why.
+Once you know what caused it, you can take steps to fix it.

 Conclusion